Canon EOS R6 advanced manual

 External speedlite control: Using this menu item, you can adjust flash power.
 The Flash Control option also enables you to customizeas well as control an external flash head.

 - Flash firing: Normally, this option is set to Enable.
 If you want to disable the flash, you can choose Disable instead.
-However, you don’t have to take this step in most cases.(just close the pop-up flash head on top of the camera if you don’t want to use flash).

 - E-TTL II meter: This option enables you to switch from the default flash metering approach, called Evaluative.
 In this mode, the camera exposes the background using ambient light when possible and then sets the flash power to serve as fill light on the subject.
 If you instead select the Average option, the flash is used as the primary light source, meaning that the flash power is set to expose the entire scene without relying on ambient light.
 Typically, this results in a more powerful (and possibly harsh) flash lighting and dark backgrounds.